Chart Color Schemes

 Russell Lea displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 Russell Lea's dwelling structures, as per the latest Census, consisted of 68.2% houses and 31.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 37.8% houses and 62.2% other dwellings.
-Home ownership in Russell Lea was 38.1%, with mortgaged dwellings at 35.9% and rented ones at 26.0%.
-The median monthly mortgage repayment was $3,290, higher than Sydney metro's average of $3,000.
-The median weekly rent was $520, compared to Sydney metro's $560.
+In contrast, Sydney metro had 37.8% houses and 62.2% other dwellings.
+Home ownership in Russell Lea was at 38.1%, with mortgaged dwellings at 35.9% and rented ones at 26.0%.
+The median monthly mortgage repayment in the area was $3,290, higher than Sydney metro's average of $3,000.
+The median weekly rent figure was recorded at $520, compared to Sydney metro's $560.
 Nationally, Russell Lea's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing